Rental License Tiering

 - Tier 3, One year cycle: Require excessive city services, poorly maintained or managed, may be at a higher risk for fire damage.

-- Twenty-four (24) months of data are analyzed to determine a property’s tier
+- Twenty-four (24) months of data are used to determine a property’s tier

 - A set of fifteen elements are used to determine the tier score